 Since Star Trek first came onto screens in 1966, audiences have been treated to the adventures of countless Star Trek captains.
-From The Original Series to Strange New Worlds, there have been 11 full series, typically following the lives of the crew of a particular Starfleet starship as it goes about its daily business.
+From The Original Series to Strange New Worlds, there have been 11 full series, typically following the lives of the crew of a particular Star Trek starship as it goes about its daily business.

 Despite this ensemble nature, each series of Star Trek is usually anchored by a main captain.
-These captains often set the tone of the whole series and will determine the ways in which the story of the entire crew progresses.
+These captains often set the tone of the whole TV series and will determine the ways in which the story of the entire crew progresses.
 So, while they might not always be the main Star Trek character in an episode, more often than not, the captain in any of these series is the most important.

 Captain Kathryn Janeway